-A newcomer to far West Soho, it’s well worth crossing 6th Avenue for a meal at Houseman.
+Houseman is over in far West Soho, but it’s well worth crossing 6th Avenue for a meal here.
 Actually, it’s worth crossing the entire city to eat Houseman’s insanely good burger.
-The restaurant is fun without feeling sceney, and the food is excellent.
-It’s “seasonal” taken to the next level – they literally print the day’s weather on the menu and often create specials that reflect that.
+The restaurant is lively without feeling sceney, and the food is excellent.
+It’s “seasonal” taken to the next level – they print the day’s weather on the menu and often create specials that reflect that.

 Great bar, great seafood tower, and a generally good menu overall.
 Of the restaurants serving the aforementioned American food and oysters, this one actually opened this century, giving it a more modern feel than the others.